spruce-bruce/aaronbruce.com/site/src/content/post/defining-unit-test/index.md

 This is how I prefer to define unit tests.
 With this method of testing you don't worry so much about isolating classes or functions from one another, but instead you give yourself permission to test them in concert.
 Some unit tests are still very small, but some unit tests cover a couple classes and how they interact together.

 This definition is troublesome, though, because it defines unit tests by what they _don't do_, and it leads to some debate.
-These we have in memory databases and other methods to make tests that DO depend on the network or a database much faster.
+These days we have in memory databases and other methods to make tests that DO depend on the network or a database much faster.
 Do those get to qualify as unit tests now?
 Personally, my answer is "no", but others will disagree.

 ## Unit tests test a single REST endpoint